MostafaEhab16/Dev-ops-project/README.md

 4. Create a new key pair for access to your instance(s).
 Choose EC2 as the service after logging in.
 Select "Key Pairs" from the sidebar on the left, from the "Network and Security" section.
 Enter the "pipeline" name when prompted.
 Save the ".pem" file.
 If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it:

       chmod 400 your_user_name-key-pair-region_name.pem
+5.Launch the EC2 t2.micro for the free tier, pick "Ubuntu 18.04 LTS amd64," review, and when hitting "launch" ensure that an existing pair ("pipeline") from before is selected.
+If you're not using the right key pair, you cannot log in.
+Now, an Ubuntu 18.04 t2.micro instance is launched in the AWS EC2, that can be accessed via SSH using the PEM file.

+6.Once launched, create a security group for the vm.
+In the left sidebar, under Network and Security, select "Security Groups."
+Under name, use: 'jenkins', description: "basic Jenkins security group," VPC should have the default one used.
+Click Add Rule: Custom TCP Rule, Protocol: TCP, Port Range 8080, Source 0.0.0.0/0 Then add the SSH rule: Protocol: SSH, Port range: 22, From source, use the dropdown and select "My IP."